redhat-openshift-ecosystem/operator-pipelines/docs/developer-guide.md

 1. [Create an API key](#create-an-api-key) (optional)
     - Required for testing submission with the CI pipeline
 1. [Prepare the CI to run from your fork](ci-cd.md) (optional)
-    - Required to run E2E testing on forks of this repo.
+    - Required to run integration testing on forks of this repo.

 ### Prepare a Development Environment